Steve-Chapman/GetAndCleanData/README.md

        and gyroscope data (30 subjects * 6 different measurement activities), and 79
        means of average and standard deviation data.

-To examine the output file use the following R command:
+To examine the output file execute the following R command:

       SamsungFitnessMeans <- read.table("SamsungFitnessMeans.txt")